kausaratg/Class-Information-System/README.md

 # Class-Information-System
-A Django app for Website for my Course Mate.
+A Django app for information for my Course Mate.

 # Description
 <ul>
 <li>Built with HTML, CSS, Python, Javascript and Django.</li>
-<li>The Webapp allows user to check what group there are, It also allows the course Representative to pass important information. </li>
+<li>The Webapp allows users to check what group there are, It also allows the course Representative to pass important information. </li>
 <li>It allows the student to download the timetable as pdf.</li>
 <li>It allows the student to also comment on a post.</li>
 </ul>